-Research Center for Minority Institutions (RCMI): a $10 million National Institutes of Health (NIH)/National Center for Research Resources (NCRR) program that enhances the research capacity and infrastructure at minority-serving universities which offer doctorates in health sciences.
+Research Center for Minority Institutions (RCMI): a $10 million National Institutes of Health (NIH)/National Institute on Minority Health and Health Disparities (NIMHD) program that enhances the research capacity and infrastructure at minority-serving universities which offer doctorates in health sciences.

 San Antonio Mathematics Collaborative: a training and retention program for high school mathematics teachers.